 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-These Paleo flatbread rounds are delicious to eat with soup, as a tortilla, or even as a wrap.
+These vegan flatbread rounds are delicious to eat with soup, as a tortilla, or even as a wrap.
 Dip it in your favorite guacamole or top it with chicken and fresh herbs.

-This flatbread recipe hits the spot and satisfies that craving with healthy ingredients.
+This flatbread recipe satisfies that craving with healthy ingredients.
 This recipe is inspired by this Paleo Naan.
-It's a similar consistency, but I've adapted it to work a little better for me.
+It’s a similar consistency, but I’ve adapted it to work a little better for me.

-I recently went through the AIP protocol for my Hashimoto's and these were an absolute lifesaver in the elimination phase.
-In fact, I still make them today even though I've added a lot of the ingredients back in.
+In 2020, I went through the AIP protocol in my Hashimoto’s healing journay and these were an absolute lifesaver in the elimination phase.
+In fact, I still make them today even though I’ve added a lot of the ingredients back in.

 - They are SO simple to make.
-I've got the recipe memorized after making these for the last month.
+I’ve even got the recipe memorized after making these so many times over the last few months.

 - They have a delicious spongy texture that I love.